open-passkey

 Architecture

-open-passkey separates concerns into two layers.
-The core protocol is pure WebAuthn/FIDO2 verification logic with no framework dependencies.
-Framework bindings are thin adapters that wire the core into specific frameworks.
+open-passkey separates concerns into three layers.
+Core protocol libraries handle pure WebAuthn/FIDO2 verification with no framework dependencies.
+Server bindings are thin adapters that wire the core into specific frameworks.
+Client SDKs handle browser-side WebAuthn API calls and server communication.
 Adding passkey support to a new framework only requires writing an adapter, not reimplementing cryptography.

 Repository Layout